-Welcome — I am a Ph.D. candidate at the Department of Political Science at New York University.
+Welcome — I am a Ph.D. candidate at the Department of Politics at New York University.
 I am currently on the job market.
-My research interests lie in the political economy of development, and comparative politics, with a regional focus on South Asia.
-It explores four questions:
+My research interests lie in the political economy of development and comparative politics, with a regional focus on South Asia.
+I explore four questions:

 - What drives the effort of politicians and bureaucrats in the service of citizen welfare in the developing world?
 Some of this work is forthcoming in the American Political Science Review.

 - Do affirmative action policies aimed at increasing the number of minority politicians and bureaucrats work (and do they work for minority groups not directly targeted by the policies)?